laserkelvin/scipy-2020/slides.md

 <div class="fragment">

+Models trained with simulations and quantum chemical data

-Training performed with Nvidia GV100 GPUs on the <a href="https://doi.org/10.25572/SIHPC">Hydra computing cluster at the Smithsonian Institution</a>.
+Training performed with Nvidia GV100 GPUs on the <a href="https://doi.org/10.25572/SIHPC">Hydra computing cluster at the Smithsonian Institution</a>

 Pre-trained model weights, code, and interface implemented in `PySpecTools`: no expertise of deep learning required!